alternet/alternet.ml/prop-bind-maven-plugin/src/site/markdown/index.md

+# Properties Binder Maven Plugin

 <div class="nopub">
 <a href="http://alternet.ml/alternet-libs/prop-bind-maven-plugin/index.html">
 Published version of this page available HERE</a></div>

-# Alternet Tools - Properties Binder Maven Plugin

 This Maven Plugin aims to create a bunch of classes that can be populated by `.properties` files.